adituriya/vagrant-debops/README.md

 # Vagrant-DebOps Starter Project

-This is a barebones project that runs arbitrary code (whatever you create) on a local Vagrant box configured using DebOps.
+This is a project template for running arbitrary code (whatever you create) on a local Vagrant box configured using DebOps.

-Although this limits you to Debian and Ubuntu operating systems and the general capabilities of Vagrant, Ansible and Debops, this in itself provides everything you need to deploy a very wide array of applications and computing environments.
+Although this limits you to Debian and Ubuntu operating systems and the general capabilities of Vagrant, Ansible and DebOps, this already provides everything you need to deploy a very wide array of applications and computing environments.

 [DebOps](https://docs.debops.org/) includes roles for